-It is now more clear than ever that multimodality approaches and integration of care are critical to improving the care for men with prostate cancer.
-Multidisciplinary clinics and the resulting multimodality treatment approaches can optimize treatment selection, maximize results and minimize overtreatment and side effects.
-148 Many clinical trials are evaluating the concepts of integrating systemic therapy with radiation and/or surgery, such as optimizing treatment of men with locally advanced primary tumors, assessing the benefit of local therapy in men with metastatic disease, or determine the impact of metastasis-directed therapy in the oligometastatic setting.
+It is now clearer than ever that multimodality approaches and integration of care are critical to improving the outcomes for men with prostate cancer.
+Multidisciplinary clinics and the resulting multimodality treatment approaches can optimize treatment selection, maximize results, and reduce overtreatment and better manage side-effects.
+157 Many clinical trials are evaluating the concepts of integrating systemic therapy with radiation and/or surgery, such as optimizing treatment of men with locally advanced primary tumors, assessing the benefit of local therapy in men with metastatic disease, or determine the impact of metastasis-directed therapy in the oligometastatic setting.
 The results of these studies are likely to substantially impact the standard approaches to newly diagnosed patients with advanced disease.

 Currently, surgical resection of the primary tumor in the setting of metastatic prostate cancer is considered experimental.
-There are several retrospective singlearm studies demonstrating safety and feasibility, and many studies from large population-based registries show that improved survival is associated with local control in metastatic prostate cancer patients.
-149-151 However, not all studies have found a survival benefit, and all of these reports should be considered hypothesis-generating as they have unknown biases that make it difficult to apply the data to clinical practice.
-Several single-arm phase I/II trials and four randomized phase II clinical trials have been completed but are yet to be published.
-152,153 While the data mature, there is a Phase III RCT-SWOG 1802evaluating standard systemic therapy with or without local control of the primary in men with hormonesensitive 'de novo' metastatic prostate cancer.
+There are several retrospective single-arm studies demonstrating safety and feasibility, and many studies from large population-based registries show that improved survival is associated with local control in metastatic prostate cancer patients.158-160 However, not all studies have found a survival benefit, and all of these reports should be considered hypothesis-generating as they have unknown biases that make it difficult to apply the data into clinical practice.
+Several single-arm phase I/II trials and four randomized phase II clinical trials have been completed but are yet to be published.^{161,162} While the data mature, there is a phase III RCT-SWOG 1802evaluating standard systemic therapy with or without local control of the primary in men with hormone-sensitive 'de novo' metastatic prostate cancer.
 There are also plans for a surgical treatment arm in the STAMPEDE study (NCT03678025).
 Local control in the SWOG 1802 study may consist of surgery, radiation, or both, based on physician discretion and patient choice.
 This study aims to address whether local treatment of the primary in the setting of metastatic prostate cancer provides a benefit, with OS as the primary endpoint.
 In the absence of prospective data demonstrating that surgery leads to an oncologic benefit in men with metastatic prostate cancer, its use should be restricted to clinical trials.

-Advanced PET Imaging
+Advanced PET Imaging and Theranostics

-Advanced PET imaging and theranostics are likely to revolutionize prostate cancer staging and management.
-Currently 11C-Choline and 18F-fluciclovine are the only FDA-approved PET imaging agents used in the staging of patients with biochemical recurrence or PSA rise after initial therapy, but their role in the management of advanced prostate cancer is not entirely clear.
-These imaging modalities identify sites of recurrent prostate cancer with superior specificity and sensitivity compared to conventional imaging.
-154-156 These findings are already impacting treatment planning by altering physician decision making, but they have yet to demonstrate a clear benefit specific to patient outcomes.
-157 Use of these imaging agents, along with newer PSMA agents on the horizon, will allow for identification of metastatic sites not otherwise seen with conventional imaging.
+PSMA PET imaging can identify sites of prostate cancer with superior specificity and sensitivity compared to conventional imaging.163-165 These findings are already impacting treatment planning by altering physician decision-making, but they have yet to demonstrate a clear benefit specific to patient outcomes.166 With recent expanded indications for PSMA PET imaging in newly diagnosed high-risk individuals, the impact and implications of additional findings remains to be determined.
+Use of these imaging agents will allow for identification of metastatic sites not otherwise seen with conventional imaging.
 As a result, it will be important to be cognizant of the stage migration that will occur with advanced PET imaging.